The temporary orders hearing can be an integral part of the Arizona divorce process. A divorce can take many months to finalize.

 Temporary orders are exactly as they sound — not permanent.

-Although, you should discuss any positions and potential agreements with an experienced family law attorney as they may have an effect on the final resolution of your case.
+Although, you should discuss any positions and potential agreements with an experienced family law lawyer as they may have an effect on the final resolution of your case.

 When awarded a motion for temporary orders, the family court is ruling on how issues like child support, parenting time, legal decision-making and/or spousal maintenance are handled during the course of the divorce proceedings.